irinagain/cgm-multi-level-beta/README.md

   * **Code_for_A1C_analyses.R** - code for the analysis of association between fPCA scores and A1C as described in the paper together with code for creating corresponding figures

   * **ComparePercentiles.R** - code for comparing percentiles of functional Normal and Beta models based on simulated data

+  * **QQplots.R** - code for creating QQplots at a global, time-specific and subject-specific levels

+  * **NaiveBands.R** - code for estimation of quantiles based on separate subject/time approaches (parametric Beta and nonparametric kernel density estimators)